letsencrypt/pebble/cmd/pebble-challtestsrv/README.md

 ##### Default A/AAAA Responses

+You can set the default IPv4 and IPv6 addresses used for `A` and `AAAA` query responses using the `-defaultIPv4` and `-defaultIPv6` command line flags.

-To set the default IPv4 address used for responses to `A` queries that do not match explicit mocks run:
+To change the default IPv4 address used for responses to `A` queries that do not match explicit mocks at runtime run:

     curl -X POST -d '{"ip":"10.10.10.2"}' http://localhost:8056/set-default-ipv4

-Similarly to set the default IPv6 address used for responses to `AAAA` queries that do not match explicit mocks run:
+Similarly to change the default IPv6 address used for responses to `AAAA` queries that do not match explicit mocks run:

     curl -X POST -d '{"ip":"::1"}' http://localhost:8056/set-default-ipv6